 Nepal is a country known for housing 8 of the tallest 14 mountain peaks above 8,000 meters in the world.
 The Himalayan landscapes and unique regional cultures, food, and languages are something to truly behold.
 Beyond the mountain trekking, there is a true opportunity to get lost in the ancient history of Nepal.
 There are Hindu and Buddhist temples, lowland landscapes, and endangered wildlife to see and experience.
 I stayed in Nepal for 3 months and had such raw, wild, and eye-opening adventures.
-This is the careful curation of an adventure bucket list from my highlights in Nepal.
+Here are the best adventurous things to do in Nepal.

 8 Adventurous Things To Do In Nepal